JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 JavaScript debugger in IntelliJ IDEA Ultimate can thus be used to debug JavaScript code running in the IDE via the Chrome DevTools.
 Use the [<control>Attach to Node.js/Chrome</control>](https://www.jetbrains.com/help/idea/run-debug-configuration-node-js-remote-debug.html) configuration with a proper port number.

-Also, JCEF provides a default Chrome DevTools front-end (similar to the one in the Chrome browser) that can be opened from the JCEF's browser component context menu via <ui-path>Open DevTools</ui-path>.
+Also, JCEF provides a default Chrome DevTools frontend (similar to the one in the Chrome browser) that can be opened from the JCEF's browser component context menu via <ui-path>Open DevTools</ui-path>.
-The menu item is available in [internal mode](enabling_internal.md) only.
-Starting with version 2021.3, the registry key `ide.browser.jcef.contextMenu.devTools.enabled` must be set to `true` explicitly.
+The menu item is available in the [internal mode](enabling_internal.md) only, and since version 2021.3, the registry key `ide.browser.jcef.contextMenu.devTools.enabled` must be set to `true` explicitly.

 ### Accessing DevTools Programmatically